-According to its Executive Director, the organization has 55,000 paying members and "thousands of active letter writers".
+According to CAMERA, the organization has over 65,000 paying members and "thousands of active letter writers".
 The range of media monitored by CAMERA includes "all major print and electronic media in the United States as well as professional journals, websites, encyclopedias, travel guides, and so forth."

 In 2005, CAMERA established an office in Israel, to monitor Israeli and international media.
 The organization identified the British press as a particular area of concern, singling out The Independent and The Guardian for closer scrutiny.